 The Lowell family, though divided — sometimes bitterly — on definitions of duty and loyalty, never faltered in their belief in unlimited human potential or in their commitment to ideals of individual responsibility, hard work, and community service.
 Shying from neither controversy nor adversity, the family boasted some of the most captivating individuals in America’s history:

-Judge John Lowell, lawyer extraordinaire and a member of the Continental Congress;
+Judge John Lowell, lawyer extraordinaire who fought for the rights of slaves to be free, and a member of the Continental Congress;

 Anna Cabot Lowell, whose short life still inspired generations of women named for her;

 Francis Cabot Lowell, manufacturer and founder of the Industrial Revolution in the US;